Tax included and shipping calculated at checkout

 Why did Isabella turn against her husband, Edward II?

-How did she manage to invade England?
+How did Isabella manage to invade England?

-Was Isabella a "villain" in medieval history?
+Was Isabella a villain in medieval history?

-How did her reign as regent end?
+How did Isabella's regency end?

 The Deep Dive History Podcasts